-The first of a three-course sequence designed to develop a deeper understanding of elementary school mathematics content needed for teaching, designed to develop conceptual understanding of the number systems and operations by focusing on basic concepts and principles, exploring multiple representations and strategies, and illuminating connections among concepts and procedures.
-Topics include whole numbers and integers, fractions, ratio, percent, decimals, and arithmetic operations within these systems.
+This course is the first of a three-course sequence designed to develop deeper understanding of elementary school mathematics content needed for teaching.
+The course topics include whole numbers and integers, fractions, ratio, percent, decimals and arithmetic operations within these systems.
+The goal of the course is to develop conceptual understanding (instead of just procedural understanding) of the number systems and operations by focusing on basic concepts and principles, exploring multiple representations and strategies, and illuminating connections among concepts and procedures.
+The content knowledge needed for teaching will be reinforced by engaging in inquiry-based activities, analyzing children’s ways of thinking, focusing on explanation and communication of underlying mathematical principles when solving problems, and using appropriate manipulative and technology.

 Properties of two- and three-dimensional shapes, rigid motion transformations, similarity, spatial reasoning, and the process and techniques of measurement.
 Class activities initiate investigations of underlying mathematical structure in the exploration of shape and space.
 Emphasis is on the explanation of the mathematical thought process.
 Technology specifically designed to facilitate geometric explorations is integrated throughout the course.

 Data analysis, statistics, and probability, including collecting, displaying/representing, exploring, and interpreting data, probability models, and applications.
-Focus is on statistics for problem solving and decision making, rather than calculation.
-Class activities deepen the understanding of fundamental issues in learning to work with data Technology specifically designed for data-driven investigations and statistical analysis is integrated throughout the course.
+Focus is on statistics for problem-solving and decision making, rather than calculation.
+Class activities deepen the understanding of fundamental issues in learning to work with data.
+Technology specifically designed for data-driven investigations and statistical analysis related to elementary school teaching is integrated throughout the course.